PhotonicGluon/Intro-To-Competitive-Programming/README.md

 ![](./Images/binder-main-page.jpg)

-4. Inside the `Course Files` folder, there are subfolders of the chapters of the course.
+4. Inside the `Course Files` folder, there are subfolders of the modules of the course.
 Each subfolder will (at least) contain:
-    - A solution notebook
+    - One notebook for the content
+    - One notebook for the problems relating to the content in the first notebook
+    - One directory for the PDF documents of the problems
+    - One directory for the solutions to the problems

-    - An *empty* notebook (i.e. with no solutions) Double click on the notebook to open it.
+Double click on a notebook to open it.

 5. After selecting the python interpreter (`Python 3 (ipykernel)`), you can use the toolbar to run cells.

 ![](./Images/toolbar-example.jpg)

 ### Method 2.
 Using Jupyter Notebook Locally
 First you'll need to install Python.
-This course uses Python 3 (more specifically Python 3.6 and above), so you'll need to install that first.
+This course uses Python 3 (more specifically Python 3.8 and above), so you'll need to install that first.
 Python 3 can be downloaded from [Python.org](https://www.python.org/downloads/).
 - Choose the Python 3 version that suits you.
-This course assumes that the Python 3 version chosen is 3.6 and above.
+This course assumes that the Python 3 version chosen is 3.8 and above.

-Next [download this repository](https://github.com/Oxyhydride/Python-Core/archive/refs/heads/main.zip) and unzip it.
-A folder named `Python-Core-main` should be obtained.
+Next [download this repository](https://github.com/Oxyhydride/Intro-To-Competitive-Programming/archive/refs/heads/main.zip) and unzip it.
+A folder named `Intro-To-Competitive-Programming-main` should be obtained.

-Now open up the **Command Prompt** (on Windows) or **Terminal** (for Unix) and navigate to the `Python-Core-main` folder.
+Now open up the **Command Prompt** (on Windows) or **Terminal** (for Unix) and navigate to the `Intro-To-Competitive-Programming-main` folder.
 You can do that by running
 ```bash
 cd [ENTER_THE_PATH_TO_THE_FOLDER_HERE]
 ```